freeCodeCamp/guide/src/pages/software-engineering/quality-assurance/index.md

 #### Regression Testing

 Testing done on a new build to ensure that new functionality has not unintentionally broken previously tested functionality.

+#### Smoke Tests

+A minimalistic approach to testing intended to ensure basic functionality is working before more in-depth testing takes place.
+Typically occurs at the beginning of the testing process.

 #### Test Case